OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

     ![The upload add-in dialog with buttons for browse, upload, and cancel.](../../images/039aef16-b12f-4d01-ad46-f13e01dd3162.png)

 6. Verify that your add-in is installed.
 For example, if it is an add-in command, it should appear on either the ribbon or the context menu.
-If it is a task pane add-in the pane should appear.
+If it is a task pane add-in, the pane should appear.